jaggedsoft/app-seed/README.md

   * Keep It Simple, Stupid (KISS)
   * Do One Thing, and do it well (DOT)
   * Don't Repeat Yourself (DRY)
+  * Don't Make It Complicated, for a little benefit.
+(DMIC)

 #### Permissions